Josh Radnor: Career

 Radnor was cast as the lead in The WB series Off Centre.
 However, the role was re-cast with Eddie Kaye Thomas before the first episode aired.
 In 2002, he made his Broadway debut in the stage version of The Graduate, succeeding Jason Biggs, opposite Kathleen Turner and Alicia Silverstone.
 In 2004, Radnor starred in The Paris Letter alongside his future How I Met Your Mother co-star Neil Patrick Harris.
-From 2005 to 2014, Radnor starred in How I Met Your Mother, his biggest role to date.
+From 2005 to 2014, Radnor starred as Ted Mosby in the CBS sitcom How I Met Your Mother, his biggest role to date.
+The series ran for nine seasons and revolved around friends living in New York City and finding love.
+He acted alongside Cobie Smulders, Neil Patrick Harris, Jason Segel, and Alyson Hannigan.

 In July 2008, he starred opposite Jennifer Westfeldt in the premiere of the play Finks, written by Joe Gilford and directed by Charlie Stratton for New York Stage and Film.
 Radnor made his directorial debut with the film Happythankyoumoreplease, where he was both the writer and star of the 2010 comedy-drama.

 His second directorial effort, Liberal Arts, starring himself and Elizabeth Olsen, premiered at the Sundance Film Festival on January 22, 2012.
 Radnor appeared in the Broadway production of Disgraced, which opened October 23, 2014, at the Lyceum Theatre.
 He is set to direct the sci-fi thriller film The Leaves.
-Radnor is currently starring in the Amazon Prime series, Hunters, as Lonny Flash, and on Netflix's Centaurworld, as Durpleton.
+From 2016 to 2017 he played Dr. Jedediah Foster in the historical medical drama Mercy Street on PBS.